The Gradebook is a tool for instructors to calculate and store grade information and distribute it to learners.

 6. Click the grade scheme if it matches your requirement and then click Set grade scheme.

-7. The grade scheme will be mapped to the selected classroom.
+7. A confirmation message appears and the grade scheme will be mapped for the classroom.

-8. In case you wish to remove / change the mapped grade scheme, click the Cross (x) or Change icon as denoted by point 1 and 2 respectively.
+8. In case you wish to remove or change the mapped grade scheme, click the Cross (x) or Change icon as denoted by annotation 1 and 2 respectively.

 This section will guide you on how to use filters available on the classroom gradebook page.
 Below are the details of filters:

-1. By default gradebook data is sorted by learners' first name in alphabetical order.
+2. By default the Gradebook data is sorted by learners' first name in alphabetical order.

 Summative assignments are the weighted assessments whereas Formative assignments are the assessments which are not considered for evaluation or not assigned any weightage in the classroom.